-Pediatric audiologists are experts on Play Audiometry, or Conditioned Play Audiometry (CPA), a testing technique often used in children ages 2-5 years old, or those with developmental delays.
-The clinicians often work in teams of two, with one operating the audiometer and the other sitting with the child in the booth to help direct the child, and keep them on task.
+Pediatric audiologists are experts on Play Audiometry, or Conditioned Play Audiometry (CPA), a testing technique often used in children ages 2-5 years old or those with developmental delays.
+The clinicians often work in teams of two, with one operating the audiometer and the other sitting with the child in the booth to help direct the child and keep them on task.

 Our in-house audiologist, Renée Lefrançois, recently found herself in a primary care medical setting testing four-to-five year-olds using tablet-based SHOEBOX Audiometry.
 “These children presented with active otitis media and were not feeling up to the manual testing task.
-I turned to conditioning them with Play Audiometry and was able to complete the testing needed on all four children in under an hour – solo.
+I turned to condition them with Play Audiometry and was able to complete the testing needed on all four children in under an hour – solo.
 I was initially skeptical as I was in full view of the child and was using one hand to assist with conditioning and the other to operate the tablet simultaneously.
 I was pleasantly surprised to see that my close proximity did not distract the child from the task at hand.
 I employed false taps to replicate pressing the stimulus button and did not observe false-positive responses to those movements.”

-Play Audiometry is a well-established method of pediatric audiological testing that utilizes behavioral conditioning to train the child to reliably react to the presence of sound, with the help of objects or toys.
+Play Audiometry is a well-established method of pediatric audiological testing that utilizes behavioral conditioning to train the child to react reliably to the presence of sound with the help of objects or toys.
 As young children can be intimidated when interacting with healthcare professionals, the introduction of toys can help bridge that issue.
-Being able to perform Play Audiometry outside of a booth is advantageous for two reasons: firstly booth space is a sparse resource in most clinics.
+Being able to perform Play Audiometry outside of a booth is advantageous for two reasons: firstly, booth space is a sparse resource in most clinics.
 Secondly, audiometric booths can seem scary to some children and may increase their level of anxiety which in turn negatively impacts the testing process.

 When conducting Play Audiometry, the tester begins with a conditioning task to help train the child to demonstrate the desired response.
-In the image above, this 3-year old child is being trained to put the magnetic square into a bucket if she hears a sound.
+In the image above, this three-year-old child is being trained to put the magnetic square into a bucket if she hears a sound.
 If she does this appropriately, she is rewarded by being given the next object.
-At the beginning, the audiologist will often use a hand-over-hand technique to demonstrate to the child what they would like them to do.
-Once the audiologist feels that the child is making the conditioned motion on their own, they remove their hand and the child is on their way for the new upcoming sounds.
+In the beginning, the audiologist will often use a hand-over-hand technique to demonstrate to the child what they would like them to do.
+Once the audiologist feels that the child is making the conditioned motion on their own, they remove their hand, and the child is on their way for the new upcoming sounds.
 Once the child is conditioned to easily detect tones, the audiologist will then start to lower the presentation level.
-Should the child react when no sound is presented, the object is brought back in their hand and they are re-instructed to wait for a sound.
+Should the child react when no sound is presented, the object is brought back in their hand, and they are re-instructed to wait for a sound.
 The child must demonstrate that they are reliably conditioned before beginning the actual threshold-seeking technique.

 Request a Quote for SHOEBOX

-Thank you for your interest in SHOEBOX Audiometry.
+Thank you for your interest in SHOEBOX.
 Tell us a little more about yourself, and we will have someone contact you with more details on how we can help.

 Renée is a licensed audiologist and CAOHC-certified Professional Supervisor (PS/A) whose professional background includes clinical experience in cochlear implants, pediatric audiology, global hearing health, adult rehabilitation, auditory neuropathy, FM system optimization, ototoxicity, and the genetics of hearing loss.
 As the Director of Audiology, she is responsible for clinical applicability, audiological testing program review, education, and support guidance for SHOEBOX Audiometry.